uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Grad House

 Grad House is conveniently located at [Harbord and Spadina](https://goo.gl/maps/bx41Yz85wQ32), a couple of blocks away from [AB](#astronomy-building), and offers housing for graduate students enrolled in fulltime programs at UofT.
-They receive more applications than they can accept, but do maintain a waiting list.
+They receive more applications than they can accept, but do maintain a waiting list, and first year gradu

 Rent in Grad House varies from year to year, but works out to roughly what one might expect to pay to rent a bedroom in a relatively new two bedroom apartment in downtown Toronto.
 Note however that Grad House rent includes  the heat, hydro, and water utilities, in addition to internet and air conditioning.
 Unlike [Massey College](#massey-college) below, Grad House does not include food in this fee, as residents are responsible for their own meals.

-Grad House features
+To facilitate this, Grad House features apartment style suites, with four bedrooms, two bathrooms, and one kitchen each.

 I’m at the graduate house on the corner of Harbord and Spadina.
 The building’s location is ideal since it’s on campus, right in front of the AC, and next to the streetcar line going South.
 The rent is around 1000$/month for a unit of a kitchen, two bathrooms and four rooms shared by four.
 The interior decoration is fifty shades of concrete, but in terms of finding a safe place to stay when you don’t know the Toronto suburbs, it’s hard to beat (which makes it interesting for first-year international students).
 Most people would stay there a year to get familiar with the city life and prices, and then move.
 This is why first-year get priority when applying at the residence, or so I have heard.